Ethernet: Autonegotiation

 Autonegotiation is the procedure by which two connected devices choose common transmission parameters, e.g. speed and duplex mode.
-Autonegotiation was initially an optional feature, first introduced with 100BASE-TX, while it is also backward compatible with 10BASE-T. Autonegotiation is mandatory for 1000BASE-T and faster.
+Autonegotiation was initially an optional feature, first introduced with 100BASE-TX (1995 IEEE 802.3u Fast Ethernet standard), and is backward compatible with 10BASE-T. The specification was improved in the 1998 release of IEEE 802.3.
+Autonegotiation is mandatory for 1000BASE-T and faster.

 Error conditions

 Switching loop

 A switching loop or bridge loop occurs in computer networks when there is more than one Layer 2 (OSI model) path between two endpoints (e.g. multiple connections between two network switches or two ports on the same switch connected to each other).
 The loop creates broadcast storms as broadcasts and multicasts are forwarded by switches out every port, the switch or switches will repeatedly rebroadcast the broadcast messages flooding the network.
 Since the Layer 2 header does not support a time to live (TTL) value, if a frame is sent into a looped topology, it can loop forever.

 A physical topology that contains switching or bridge loops is attractive for redundancy reasons, yet a switched network must not have loops.
-The solution is to allow physical loops, but create a loop-free logical topology using the Shortest Path Bridging (SPB) protocol or the older spanning tree protocols (STP) on the network switches.
+The solution is to allow physical loops, but create a loop-free logical topology using the SPB protocol or the older STP on the network switches.